 Developers are required to build affordable housing as part of delivering against section 106 planning obligations, and these homes are sold to local authorities and housing associations (referred to hereafter as registered providers, or RPs).
 GLA officers have been aware for some time that developers can find it challenging to sell these homes to prospective buyers.
 In August 2022, the policy team presented a paper to DMT that concluded that there was evidence of a reduced interest in section 106 acquisitions.
 At the time, the decline appeared to mostly affect tall buildings, smaller schemes and schemes with a large share of shared ownership properties, particularly if family sized and/or in high value locations.

-This paper revisits this issue to better understand the current scale of the challenge, and potential GLA solutions.
+This paper revisits this issue to better understand the current scale of the challenge, which we have heard anecdotally has worsened, and potential GLA solutions.
 It analyses the purchasing appetite for section 106 homes among local authorities (LAs) and small, medium and large HAs, including how this has shifted since 2022.
 It concludes that tall buildings as well as schemes with a large number of shared ownership units, particularly in central locations, remain unpopular.
 It highlights that large housing associations have reduced their interest in purchasing section 106 affordable homes and that small and medium sized HAs remain interested in them, but that the number of medium sized HAs is declining due to financial stress.
 It also finds that a limited number of LAs are buying section 106 homes and that for-profit registered providers (FPRPs) are still in the market, but have stringent requirements and appear to be more focused on markets outside of London.

-The paper, which mostly relies on anecdotal information, recognises that there is a diminished interest in section 106 homes which has likely worsened since 2022 – particularly among large HAs.
-However, it recommends contained interventions, mostly targeted at supporting small and medium sized housing associations and encouraging local authorities into the market.
+The paper, which mostly relies on anecdotal information due to the lack of available relevant robust data, recognises that there is a diminished interest in section 106 homes which has likely worsened since 2022 – particularly among large HAs.
+This decreased interest to purchase section 106 homes is occurring in the wider context of (and as a partial result of) a marked decline in the financial health of the sector amid growing regulatory pressures.
+Both the poor financial health of providers and the more stringent regulatory landscape are leading housing associations to pull out of the section 106 purchasing market, particularly as providers have less control over the quality or costs of these homes (in comparison to land-led development). .

 Overall, the paper concludes that the section 106 market is going through an adjustment characterised by fewer buyers and less competitive bidding, which results in developers having to contend with lower margins.
 In a market where housing delivery is constrained by well documented reasons, launching an offer specifically focused on unsold section 106 risks protecting developers’ margins without increasing supply.
+The paper ultimately recommends the GLA takes forward contained interventions, mostly targeted at supporting small and medium sized housing associations and encouraging local authorities into the market.

 Recommendation(s)